 This is probably something you’re aware of.
 You are probably also aware of your own ability to do this (or not do it).
 However it is one of the most important parts of networking as you may have talked to someone, but without following up, you still won’t get anything out of it.
 Collect business cards and keep notes on who you talked to.

-So there you go, that’s our in-depth list of networking advice and networking tips!
+So there you go, that’s our in-depth list of networking tips and advice!
 I could probably sit here adding more advice but I think you have enough to put into practice for now.
 We hope you enjoyed this guide of professional networking tips and tricks!